nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/dynamicListViewer/README.md

 ## What is the Dynamic Record List View?

 The Dynamic Record List View is a versatile Lightning Web Component (LWC) that provides an advanced, configurable list view for any Salesforce object.
-It goes beyond standard list views by offering enhanced filtering, sorting, searching, and a powerful record detail modal with related record navigation.
+It goes beyond standard list views by offering enhanced filtering, sorting, searching, and a powerful record detail modal with dynamic actions and intelligent related list navigation.
 This component delivers a modern, intuitive interface for exploring and interacting with Salesforce data without requiring any custom development.

 ### Key Features

 - **Object Agnostic**: Works with any standard or custom object in your org.
-- **Configurable Columns**: Specify which fields to display as columns.
+- **Configurable List View**: Specify exactly which fields to display as columns on the main list.
+- **Related Lists from Page Layouts**: Displays related lists based on a standard page layout structure, showing only what's relevant.
+- **Configurable Related List Columns**: Define the columns for each related list using a simple JSON configuration.
+- **Dynamic Object Actions**: Automatically surfaces standard actions (Edit, Delete) and custom Flow actions in the record detail view.
 - **Advanced Filtering**: Apply multiple filters with various operators.
 - **Instant Search**: Quickly find records with real-time search capabilities.
 - **Pagination**: Navigate through large data sets with page controls.
 - **Dynamic Sorting**: Sort by any column with a simple click.
 - **Record Detail Modal**: View complete record details without leaving the page.
-- **Related Records Navigation**: Explore related records and lookup fields.
-- **Nested Navigation**: Drill down through related records with breadcrumb tracking.
+- **Nested Record Navigation**: Explore related records and lookup fields with breadcrumb tracking.
 - **Modern UI/UX**: Clean, Apple-inspired design with responsive layout for all devices.
-- **Theme Integration**: Automatically adopts your Salesforce theme colors.

 ## Why Use the Dynamic Record List View?

-Standard Salesforce list views have limitations, and the Dynamic Record List View component offers several benefits:
+Standard Salesforce list views have limitations, and this component offers several benefits:

 1. **Efficiency**: Explore records and their relationships without multiple page loads.
+2. **Relevance**: Show only the related lists and actions that matter to your users, just like a standard page.
-2. **Flexibility**: Configure to match specific business needs without custom code.
+3. **Flexibility**: Configure list views and related lists to match specific business needs without custom code.
-3. **Enhanced Experience**: Provide users with a more modern, intuitive data exploration interface.
+4. **Enhanced Experience**: Provide users with a more modern, intuitive data exploration interface.
-4. **Consistency**: Maintain the same interface across different objects and contexts.
-5. **Reduced Clicks**: Access detailed information with fewer clicks and page transitions.
+5. **Reduced Clicks**: Access detailed information and perform actions with fewer clicks and page transitions.
 6. **Mobile Friendly**: Responsive design works across desktop and mobile devices.
-7. **Performance**: Client-side filtering and pagination for faster response times.
-8. **Implementation Speed**: Deploy in minutes with simple configuration.

 ## Who Should Use This Component?